kreimanlab/AugMem/README.md

 ## Setup

-This project was developed and tested using Ubuntu version 20.04, CUDA 10.1, and Python version 3.6.
+This PYTORCH project was developed and tested using Ubuntu version 20.04, CUDA 10.1, and Python version 3.6.
 See ```requirements.txt``` for package versions.
 Additional requirements: ffmpeg

 Refer to [link](https://www.anaconda.com/distribution/) for Anaconda installation.
 Alternatively, execute the following command:
 ```